Invariant universality for quandles and fields: Preliminaries

 Louveau and Rosendal proved in \cite{LouRos} that among all \( \analytic \) quasi-orders there are \( \leq_B \)-maximum elements called \emph{complete \( \analytic \) quasi-orders}.
-One of the most prominent examples of such maximal elements is the quasi-order of embeddability between combinatorial trees, which are graphs satisfying further properties.
+One of the most prominent examples of such a maximum element is the quasi-order of embeddability between \emph{combinatorial trees}.
 By a \emph{graph} we mean a structure for an irreflexive and symmetric binary relation symbol called the \emph{edge relation}.
-Let \( X_{Gr} \) be the space of graphs on \( \NN \).
-By identifying each graph with the characteristic function of its edge relation, \( X_{Gr} \) is a closed subset of \( 2^{\mathbb{N}^2} \), and thus it is a Polish space.
-A \emph{combinatorial tree} is a connected acyclic graph.
-That is, any \( T\) in \(X_{Gr} \) is a combinatorial tree provided that it satisfies the following:
+A combinatorial tree is a connected acyclic graph.